johnhillphoto/jaj-photo-server-2/README.md

 - Photos are cropped to a normalized size of 800 x 1100 pixels, and saved.
 - The show runner photo counter is incremented, via a socket message.

-When the DJ is ready stop receiving photos and then process the mosaic, the show runner posts to /processPhotoShow route, which starts the processing sequence.
+When the DJ is ready to stop receiving photos and then process the mosaic, the show runner posts to /processPhotoShow route, which starts the processing sequence.
 - The code for the sequence is located in photoProcess.js.
 The function is processMosaic, which starts a chain of promisified functions.
 - The individual functions that are chained together are located in utilities.js.
 - dir creates an array of the file names in the event folder, then the names are randomly shuffled